naim-prog/soundcloud-py/README.md

 `authorization`: string that begins with O-Auth and a string (the o-auth token is "O-Auth . . .")

+## Functions

+* Own account details
+* User public details
+* Last tracks reproduced info
+* User profiles from tracks likes
+* Track details
+* Own playlists
+* Playlists details
+* Recommended tracks of a track
+* Strem URL's of a track (you can use it to reproduce the audio in VLC for example)
+* Comments of a track

 ## DISCLAIMER

-I take no responsability for the issues you may have with your soundcloud account or for breaching the [Terms of Use](https://developers.soundcloud.com/docs/api/terms-of-use) of Use of soundcloud
+I take no responsability for the issues you may have with your soundcloud account or for breaching the [Terms of Use](https://developers.soundcloud.com/docs/api/terms-of-use) of soundcloud